Joey-1123/Joey-1123/README.md

 + Obsessed with clean, smooth Android experiences
 + Reviving AOSP, one patch at a time

-🟢 Maintainer for RisingOS Revived & AEX Revived
+🟢 Maintainer for RisingOS Revived (Un- offical) & AEX Revived

 🟣 Learning Android Internals, AI Concepts, and Kernel Wizardry